aws-samples/amazon-managed-service-for-apache-flink-examples/java/FlinkCDC/FlinkCDCSQLServerSource/README.md

 This example can be run locally using Docker.

 A [Docker Compose file](./docker/docker-compose.yml) is provided to run local SQL Server, MySQL and PostgreSQL databases.
-The local databases are initialized creating users, databases and tables.
-Some initial data are also inserted into the source table.
+The local databases are initialized by creating users, databases and tables.
+Some initial records are also inserted into the source table.

 You can run the Flink application inside your IDE following the instructions in [Running in IntelliJ](#running-in-intellij).
 The default local configuration connects to the local PostgreSQL db defined in Docker Compose.